verysamuel/courier-kata/notes.md

 Perhaps it was simple because of the structure I have gone with so far.
 - Using an enum for the ParcelType has certainly been useful as the pattern matching has saved me by requiring patterns be exhaustive.
+- Actually, it has occured to me how my use of unreachable!() *could* be problematic as if I had not added the check for Heavy parcels I would have not been alerted of the problem by the compiler.